Non-Toxic Beauty Products That Actually Work for Reactive Skin

 I don’t trust routines that need constant attention.
 The ones that stick are the ones that don’t ask much from you.

 Repair first: How to Repair Your Skin Barrier (Without a Mental Breakdown) Then build back with intention.
-Good skin isn’t about being perfect.
-It’s about being left alone enough to function.
+Good skin isn’t about being perfect, it’s just about it being calm enough that you don’t think about it all day.

 Non-toxic beauty doesn’t have to be confusing or expensive…and I’ll prove it!
 Sign up or stay lost in Sephora hell forever: Chronically Chic Newsletter